 - a.
-Principal Contractors will develop and implement a Visual Amenity Management Plan for temporary works which will include as a minimum: - i.
-The visual mitigation measures as detailed in the environmental approval documentation for construction; - ii.
-Input from an experienced Landscape or Urban Designer; - iii.
-The maintenance of outward facing elements of site hoarding or noise barriers, including the removal of graffiti and weeds; - Apply the principles of Australian Standard 4282-1997 Control of the obtrusive effects of outdoor lighting and relevant safety design requirements and detail mitigation measures to minimise lighting impacts on sensitive receivers for all permanent, temporary and mobile light sources; - v.
-Identify the processes and procedures that will be used for the incorporation of the principles of Crime Prevention Through Environmental Design (CPTED) in the design and construction of any temporary site facilities; and - vi.
-Compliance record generation and management. - b.
+Principal Contractors will develop and implement a Visual Amenity Management Plan for temporary works which will include as a minimum: - The visual mitigation measures as detailed in the environmental approval documentation for construction. - Input from an experienced Landscape or Urban Designer. - The maintenance of outward facing elements of site hoarding or noise barriers, including the removal of graffiti and weeds. - Apply the principles of Australian Standard 4282-1997 Control of the obtrusive effects of outdoor lighting and relevant safety design requirements and detail mitigation measures to minimise lighting impacts on sensitive receivers for all permanent, temporary and mobile light sources. - Apply the principals of the NSW Government Crime Prevention through Environmental Design guidelines. - Monitoring requirements. - Compliance record generation and management. - b.
 Visual and landscape measures will be incorporated into the Principal Contractor's regular inspections including checking the health of retained vegetation around site boundaries, checking the condition of any site hoarding and acoustic sheds, and checking the position and direction of any sight lighting. - c.
 The Contractor will retain compliance records of any inspections undertaken in relation to visual and landscape measures.